Zipp: Wheels

 2014 time trial bike of world champion Ellen van Dijk with a rainbow disk wheel as the world champion.

 In 2005, Zipp debuted the first all aluminum clincher from the company: the Team CSC Clincher.
 The wheel was intended for use as a training wheelset.
 Zipp introduced an extra deep aero wheel the 808 (82mm), launched the 606 (404F + 808R) and their 999 wheelset (808F + 900 disc).

 Zipp has introduced the "customized" ZEDTECH wheel line in 2007.
 Users can choose from an array of colors for decals, spoke nipples, and hub end caps.
 All ZEDTECH wheels now include aerodynamic dimpled hubs with ceramic bearings.
-Also in 2007, a new 808 track wheel was introduced with 20/24 spoke pattern and the 343 wheel set (303F + 404R).
+Also in 2007, a new 808 track wheel was introduced with 20/24-spoke pattern and the 343 wheel set (303F + 404R).

-New products announced for 2008 included: the redesigned 202, a light weight (1070g) climbing racing wheel featuring a revamped, deeper section rim, the world's deepest conventional, non-disc TT and tri wheel (108mm) named simply the '1080' and the Sub9 bulge disc—a flat disc with a lenticular bulge for the last few inches of rim depth—that recorded the first ever true negative drag in the wind tunnel.
+New products announced for 2008 included: the redesigned 202, a lightweight (1070 g) climbing racing wheel featuring a revamped, deeper section rim, the world's deepest conventional, non-disc TT and tri wheel (108mm) named simply the '1080' and the Sub9 bulge disc—a flat disc with a lenticular bulge for the last few inches of rim depth—that recorded the first ever true negative drag in the wind tunnel.
 At a 15 degree yaw angle, when normalized to 25 mph, the Sub9 with Zipp's Tangente tire showed a reduction in drag equivalent to 11W of forward thrust; roughly equivalent to a mile an hour advantage.

-For 2009, Zipp introduced a new 88/188 hub series with adjustable pre-load, seals, wider axle and higher flanges, redesigned the 404 and 808 all carbon rims giving them toroidal braking surfaces.
+For 2009, Zipp introduced a new 88/188 hub series with adjustable pre-load, seals, wider axle and higher flanges, redesigned the 404 and 808 all-carbon rims, giving them toroidal braking surfaces.

 Zipp's 2010 product line featured two new wheel models.
 The Super-9 is a flat-sided, 27.5mm disc that Zipp claims matches the Sub-9's ability to generate forward lift, but avoids the interference issues that have occurred with the Sub-9's bulged section on bikes with very narrow chainstays.
 The new 101 wheelset featured the first aluminum clincher rim with a fully toroidal profile and reaches a lower price point than Zipp's carbon wheels.
 2010 also saw a redesign of the 303 wheelset with claimed improvements to strength, durability, and aerodynamics.

 Currently, the most popular wheel made by Zipp is the 404 Firecrest clincher wheelset, known for its lightweight dimpled 58mm deep rim.
 The appeal of the 404 stems from its aerodynamics and a low rim weight (resulting in a low moment of inertia) which make it a versatile wheel for flat and hilly terrain.